dqops/dqo/docs/checks/column/index.md

 ### [distinct percent](./uniqueness/distinct-percent.md)
 This check measures the percentage of distinct values in all non-null values.
-It verifies that the percentage of distinct values meets a minimum value.
+It verifies that the percentage of distinct values meets a minimum and maximum values.
  The default value of 100% distinct values ensures the column has no duplicate values.